astropy/astropy/docs/visualization/wcsaxes/generic_transforms.rst

   giving the units to use for the formatting of the labels.
-These can be set to `None` to default to the units given in ``unit``, but can be set for example if the :class:`~matplotlib.transforms.Transform` returns values in degrees and you want the labels should be formatted in hours.
+These can be set to `None` to default to the units given in ``unit``, but can be set for example if the :class:`~matplotlib.transforms.Transform` returns values in degrees and you want the labels to be formatted in hours.

 The following example illustrates a custom projection using a transform and ``coord_meta``: